spinalcordtoolbox/spinalcordtoolbox/README.rst

 **3. GUI (FSLeyes integration)**

-SCT provides a provide a graphical user interface via a FSLeyes plugin.
+SCT provides a graphical user interface via a FSLeyes plugin.
 For more details, see the `FSLeyes Integration <https://spinalcordtoolbox.com/en/latest/user_section/fsleyes.html>`_ page.

 Who is using SCT?